ZFarnworth/Day-Planner/readme_gen/README.md

 ## Installation

-Node and Inquirer (NPM)
+node (NPM)

 ## Usage

-to create a professional README for any current/future developer projects
+used to make a professional README for any current developer projects

 ## Credits